 Personally, here’s some takeaways:

-- If you’re a small non-charity, GiveNow is free and has all the essentials.
-This is what ChangePath has chosen, as we aren’t able to register with the ACNC.
+- GiveNow is free and has all the essentials, especially following their recent update.
+This is what ChangePath has chosen.

 - Beyond that, each of the platforms have positives and negatives.
 There’s nothing stopping you registering on multiple platforms (well, aside from GiveMatcher’s funding scheme).